Blues in the Night

 Act One

-The Lady goes behind her screen to change and the Girl exits, leaving the Woman alone on stage.
-She puts on a dressing gown with great style. ("Lush Life") The man appears in another pary of the stage, singing, then exits.
+The Lady goes behind her screen to change as the Girl exits, leaving the Woman alone on stage.
+She puts on a dressing gown with great style ("Lush Life").
+The man appears in another part of the stage, singing, then exits.
 At the end of the song, the Woman exits, leaving the stage bare.

-The Man enters alone and dreams of a better life - the life he wishes he had. ("I'm Just a Lucky So and So") The Lady enters in a brightly colored riding outfit, complete with parasol. ("Take Me for a Buggy Ride") The Man sings "Wild Women Don't Have No Blues," singing to each of the women, instructing them.
+The Man enters alone and dreams of a better life — the life he wishes that he had ("I'm Just a Lucky So and So").
+The Lady enters in a brightly colored riding outfit, complete with parasol ("Take Me for a Buggy Ride").
+The Man sings "Wild Women Don't Have No Blues," singing to each of the women, instructing them.
 The Women respond with "Lover Man," then join him in "Wild Women Don't Have No Blues."

 The Girl, feeling lonely, sings "Willow Weep for Me."
-The Man shakes his head and exits as The Lady re-enters in a large feathered hat and too much costume jewelry singing a raunchy song about the kind of man she needs. ("Kitchen Man")
+The Man shakes his head and exits as The Lady reenters in a large feathered hat and too much costume jewelry, singing a raunchy song about the kind of man that she needs ("Kitchen Man").

-The Girl and The Woman enter from opposite sides and wing "When Your Lover Has Gone."
-The Lady joins them and they sing "Take It Right Back," proclaiming that they are done with low-down dirty dog men.
+The Girl and The Woman enter from opposite sides and sing "When Your Lover Has Gone."
+The Lady joins them, and they sing "Take It Right Back," proclaiming that they are done with low-down, dirty-dog men.

 Act Two

 The lights come up on each person as they begin to sing.
-They are alone in their individual areas. ("Blues in the Night") The singers have become more and more undone, drinking steadily and slowly over the course of the evening.
+They are alone in their individual areas ("Blues in the Night").
+The singers have become more and more undone, drinking steadily and slowly over the course of the evening.
 The shine is beginning to wear off as they reveal their true situations.
-The Lady addresses the audience explaining that it's "Blues Time" - around three in the morning.
+The Lady addresses the audience, explaining that it's "Blues Time" — around three in the morning.
 The Girl's date never showed up, The Woman never had anyone to begin with, and the Lady is alone with her memories.
-The Lady says she needs to talk to the women in the audience and tells the men to either leave or cover their ears.
-The other Women back her up. ("Dirty No-Gooder Blues")
+The Lady says that she needs to talk to the women in the audience, and tells the men to either leave or cover their ears.
+The other Women back her up ("Dirty No-Gooder Blues").

 Casting